Site icon The Chili Life

 Was growing Apocalypse Scorpion Chocolate worth it?

-To summarize, Apocalypse Scorpion Chocolate was quite easy to grow and produce beautiful brownish pods with a scorpion stinger (and will probably be super hot and thus “stingy”).
+To summarize, Apocalypse Scorpion Chocolate was relatively easy to grow and produced beautiful brownish pods with a scorpion stinger (and will likely be extremely hot, thus “stingy”).
 The first set of flowers dropped and, among all my plants, this chili plant dropped the most leaves.
-I will take the seeds out of some of the pods and definitely grow more apocalypse scorpion next season (with a better LED grow light and probably in my new grow tent).
+I will take the seeds out of some of the pods and grow more apocalypse scorpions next season (with a better LED grow light and probably in my new grow tent).

-If you have any suggestions what to do with these nasty looking chili fruits, let me know.
-If you wanna have a taste, let me know!
+If you have any suggestions on what to do with these nasty-looking chili fruits, let me know.
+If you’d like to try it, let me know!

 Exit mobile version